 A major barley FHB QTL is located in the chromosome 2H bin8 region.
-To fine map this region, an F2 population was generated from near-isogenic lines in the M69 genetic background carrying the resistant allele crossed to M69, a susceptible line.
-Two KASPar SNP markers were used to genotype ~2,000 plants to identify recombinants.
+To fine map this region, an $F_2$ population was generated from near-isogenic lines in the M69 genetic background carrying the resistant allele crossed to M69, a susceptible line.
+Two KASP SNP markers were used to genotype ~2,000 plants to identify recombinants.
 To determine the general location of the breakpoints, the recombinants were genotyped with another 33 SNP markers within the introgressed region.
-Homozygous F3 plants were phenotyped for FHB resistance, heading date, and DON accumulation in St. Paul in 2016 and 2017.
-Lines that exhibit reduced FHB severity and early heading date were identified and need to be retested.
+Homozygous $F_3$ plants were phenotyped for FHB resistance, heading date, and DON accumulation in St. Paul in 2016 and 2017.
+Unfortunately, the disease pressure was low in 2017 and the data were unreliable.
+Lines that exhibit reduced FHB severity and early heading date were identified in 2016 and are currently being retested.